Swetrix/swetrix/docs/selfhosting/how-to.md

 Most of the environment variables are already set by default, but you need to set the following variables:
 - `EMAIL` - email address user will use to log in to the dashboard
 - `PASSWORD` - password user will use to log in to the dashboard
+- `JWT_ACCESS_TOKEN_SECRET` - secret for JWT access tokens, basically a random string of 60 characters.
+- `JWT_REFRESH_TOKEN_SECRET` - secret for JWT refresh tokens, also a random 60 chars string, but this one should be different from the access token secret.

 ### 3. Run the container
 Once you've set up the server, you're ready to start up the server: